crossbrowsertesting/selenium-php-behat3/README.md

 ## Getting set up

+*This example is for Behat 3, if you are using Behat 2, please look at our [Behat2 Example](https://github.com/crossbrowsertesting/selenium-php-behat)*

 ### Installing Composer

 First, make sure you have PHP Dependency Manager [**Composer**](https://getcomposer.org/) installed.
 Follow the instructions on their [download page](https://getcomposer.org/download/) to install it.